NaziaUrmi/Learning/README.md

 Finally, open a terminal (example: powershell or git bash) and verify that Git is installed correctly:

-'''
 $ git --version
-'''

-For all users:
-One last step is needed to complete the installation correctly!
-You need to run in your terminal the following commands with your information to set a default username and email when you are going to save your work:

 $ git config --global user.name "Gaël Thomas"
 $ git config --global user.email "example@mail.com"

-#2 step — Your first GitHub project!
+first GitHub project:
 Now that you’re ready, you can return to the main GitHub page and click on the “+” icon in the menu bar.